paultopia/conlaw_casebook/spring-2022-iteration/11-mcculloch.md

 convention of delegates, chosen in each state by the people thereof, under the recommendation of its legislature, for their assent and ratification.'
-This mode of proceeding was adopted; and by the convention, by congress, and by the state legislatures, the instrument was submitted to the _people_.
+This mode of proceeding was adopted; and by the convention, by congress, and by the state legislatures, the instrument was submitted to the people.
 They acted upon it in the only manner in which they can act safely, effectively and wisely, on such a subject, by assembling in convention.
 It is true, they assembled in their several states--and where else should they have assembled?